playi/WonderPy/README.md

 # Setup
 ## Requirements
-1. macOS
+1. MacOS
 2. Python 2.7
 3. Familiarity with python and command-line tools

-## Install dependencies
+## Install hard dependencies

 1. pip
+**pip** is the standard package manager for python.
+It's used to install packages such as WonderPy and AdaFruit BLE, below.
+It can be tempting to skip installing this, but unfortunately it is required.
-Installing pip tends to vary from system to system, so we can't provide specific instructions it.
+Installing pip tends to vary significantly from system to system, so we can't provide specific instructions it.
+The best we can do is refer you to google to find the best match for your situation.
 Here's [Google on the topic](https://www.google.com/search?q=how+to+install+pip).

 2. VirtualEnv
+  VirtualEnv is a system which enables you to be sure which version of Python you're running for WonderPy, and which packages are present.
+If you are a Python expert you could possibly skip this step, but even for experts this is very highly recommended.

   `pip install virtualenv`

   Depending on how you installed pip, you may need to
   `sudo pip install virtualenv`